AlmasB/CI628-PongClient/README.md

 cd build

 // Note: if running on Uni machines, it's /c/Program\ Files/CMake/bin/cmake rather than just cmake
+// OR see further below how to make cmake visible globally

 cmake .. -G "Visual Studio 16 2019"